What to Wear in Morocco:

 What NOT to Wear in Morocco ↑ Back

 Understanding what to avoid is just as important as knowing what to pack.
-Morocco is a welcoming country — and understanding how safe Morocco is for tourists also involves knowing how to dress and behave respectfully.
-Some clothing choices that would be perfectly normal in other destinations can attract unwanted attention or cause genuine offence here.
+Morocco is a welcoming country — and understanding how safe Morocco is for tourists includes knowing how to dress respectfully.
+Some clothing that would be perfectly normal in other destinations can attract unwanted attention or cause genuine offence here.
+This applies to both female and male visitors.

-- Mini skirts or very short shorts in medinas, mosques, or rural areas — knee-length or longer is always the safer choice.
+- Mini skirts or very short shorts in medinas, mosques, or rural areas — knee-length or longer is the safe standard.

 - Sleeveless tops as your only upper layer in traditional settings — always have a scarf or cardigan to hand.